Sirisha0308/movie-recommender/README.md

-**Hybrid Movie Recommender System**
+**Movie Recommender**

-A full-stack Machine Learning project that builds a Hybrid Movie Recommender System using the MovieLens 100K dataset.
-The system combines Collaborative Filtering and Content-Based Filtering to provide personalised movie recommendations.
+A Hybrid Movie Recommender System that lets users search movies, rate them and get personalised recommendations.
+Built with Collaborative Filtering (SVD), Content-Based Filtering (TF-IDF) and a Hybrid approach using the MovieLens 100K dataset and deployed on Hugging Face Spaces.

 #LIVE DEMO LINK:
 https://huggingface.co/spaces/Sirisha-0308/movie-recommender